 We recycle and encourage you to do so too.
-Where there is a doorstep collection we use it.
-If not, we take your recycling to the collection points ourselves.
 We save paper, card, tins, glass, plastics and we have separate collections for dead batteries and light bulbs. ( We don’t do food waste collection and we don’t have compost heaps at the cottages as they do require careful management if not to become a hygiene problem as not all guests can cope with this.)

 We have thick attic insulation and double glazing throughout.
 When Tintern Abbey Cottage was rebuilt the entire house was covered in thick insulation from top to toe whilst Foxes Reach’s cold old floor was dug up to insulate below it so the new oak surface is now much warmer as well.

 All our machinery ( dishwashers, cookers etc) has AA or even AAA ratings and/or eco programmes and we give you enough crockery and cutlery so that there is never a need to run a half filled machine.
 We have washing lines and pegs too!

 We use eco friendly products and cool washes wherever we can.
 However you will have noticed that we don’t compromise on cleaning standards.
 Since the advent of Covid we have had to bring in antiviral chemicals and the boil wash but as soon as it is safe to return to gentler options we will do so.

 Linens are dried on the line as far as possible.
 They smell better for a blow in fresh Welsh air as well as using less power!